OracularIS/mocaclient/docs/getting-started/getting-started-legacy.md

       ![](../.attachments/dhl032.png)

-6. Navigate to Addons -> Warehouse Migrator and get following error:
+6. If you navigate to Addons -> Warehouse Migrator and get following error:

     ![](../.attachments/dhl033.png)

     **Solution:**

-     - Follow [Smart Apps](https://apps.smart-is.com/profile) to save gnerated appkey in moca client by navigating **Smart Connect -> Cloud Connect**.
+     - Follow [Smart Apps](https://apps.smart-is.com/profile) to save generated app key in MOCA Client by navigating to **Smart Connect -> Cloud Connect**.

       ![](../.attachments/dhl034.png)

-7. Get following error on adding server:
+7. If you get following error on adding server:

     ![](../.attachments/dhl023.png)

     **Solution:**

-     - Restart moca client and again add server information.
+     - Restart MOCA Client and add the server information again.